 A 70-year-old man has had a 6 kg weight loss during the past 3 months without dieting.
-He is a non-smoker.
+He is a smoker.
 During the past 3 weeks he has had extensive bone pain in his back and extremities.
 On physical examination the range of motion of his extremities is normal.
 His stool is negative for occult blood.
-A radiograph of the spine shows focal vertebral masses with increased brightness.
+A radiograph of the spine shows focal vertebral lytic lesions.
 A nuclear medicine scan reveals focal areas of increased uptake ("hot spots") in the pelvis, vertebrae, and ribs.
-Laboratory studies show a serum alkaline phosphatase of 281 U/L. A urinalysis is normal.
+Laboratory studies show a serum alkaline phosphatase of 281 U/L. A urinalysis shows microscopic hematuria.
 Which of the following neoplasms is he most likely to have?

 A Chondrosarcoma of bone